McGill-MMA-EnterpriseAnalytics/Fake-News-Detection/README.md

 - **Key Insight**:
   - Gradient Boosting effectively captured complex patterns but slightly underperformed compared to Random Forest.

-✅ **Overall, Random Forest outperformed the other models with the highest accuracy and better handling of false positives/negatives.**
+✅ **Overall, Random Forest is our final model as it outperformed the other models with the highest accuracy and better handling of false positives/negatives.**

----
+As Random Forest had the highest accuracy, we performed hyperparameter tuning on the model.
+However, we did not see an improvement in accuracy.
+This may be due to the model already reaching an optimal level of performance with the given dataset.
+Since Random Forest is an ensemble method that aggregates multiple decision trees, further tuning may have led to overfitting rather than meaningful gains in accuracy.

+Additionally, the dataset itself may have limitations, such as a lack of diverse or recent news articles, which could restrict the model’s ability to generalize better.
+The distribution of fake and real news articles in the dataset might also contribute to the model’s performance plateau, as Random Forest is already leveraging the most informative features effectively.

+Future work could involve testing the model on more recent and diverse datasets, incorporating additional textual features, or exploring deep learning approaches like transformers to further improve performance.\\

 ## Extension
 ## 5.0 NLP Models
 To further improve classification performance, we explored **NLP-based deep learning models**.